-Dr. Vasiga is the Chair of the Canadian Computing Competition (CCC) which is a programming-contest for Canadian (and international) high-school students.
+Dr. Vasiga is the Chair of the Canadian Computing Competition (CCC) and co-chair of the Beaver Computing Challenge (BCC), which are computational contests focused on programming and computational thinking.
+Dr. Vasiga is also the co-coach of the UWaterloo International Collegiate Programming Competition (ICPC) programming teams.
 As well, Dr. Vasiga has been a long-standing member of undergraduate curriculum, outreach and recruiting committees.

 Dr. Vasiga’s main research interest is computer science education, specifically the role and application of computing competitions in enhancing student interest in computer science.
 Additionally, he is also interested in exploring the effects of errors on discrete algorithms, such as primality testing.

 Faculty of Mathematics Award for Distinction in Teaching (2009)